Southern Minnesota Divorce Attorney

 Judges can add money to this guideline amount, e.g., for educational or child care expenses.
 There might also be situations where your child has extraordinary needs, so a parent needs to pay more than what the guideline recommends.

 We had a prenuptial agreement.
-Will that affect the divorce?
+Will this affect the divorce?

 Yes.
-If the prenup is valid, then a judge will enforce it.
-Of course, you might have signed the prenup under duress or threats, which could make it void.
+If the prenup is valid, then a judge should enforce it.
+Of course, you might have signed the prenup under duress or threats, which could make it void and a prenup must be procedurally proper.

 No, you can’t.
 Each parent has a legal obligation to support children, regardless of whether they want to stay involved in their children’s lives.